Lincoln-Way West’s playoff run ends with sectional championship loss to Marist

 Lincoln-Way West's Caroline Smith looks to make a play during the Rich Township Sectional game against Marist on Thursday, Feb.
 27, 2025, at Richton Park.

-MATTESON -- Sabrina Carpenter’s 2024 song “Don’t Smile” opens with the words, “Don’t smile because it happened baby, cry because it’s over.”
+MATTESON – Sabrina Carpenter’s 2024 song “Don’t Smile” opens with the words, “Don’t smile because it happened, baby.
+Cry because it’s over.”
 Of course, this is a play on the saying, “Don’t cry because it’s over, smile because it happened.”

 There were plenty of smiles and crying for the Lincoln-Way West girls basketball team Thursday night as their season came to an end.
-A 59-40 loss to Marist in the 4A Rich Township Sectional finals to end the careers of two seniors and an impressive playoff run naturally provided the tears.
+A 59-40 loss to Marist in the Class 4A Rich Township Sectional final to end the careers of two seniors and an impressive playoff run naturally provided the tears.

-“(Marist) is the number one seed for a reason,” Lincoln-Way West coach Ryan White said.
-“They’ve had a great year and the kids they had out there could all score the ball.
-It’s tough to matchup when all five kids can score like that.”
+“[Marist] is the number one seed for a reason,” Lincoln-Way West coach Ryan White said.
+“They’ve had a great year, and the kids they had out there could all score the ball.
+It’s tough to match up when all five kids can score like that.”

 Again, the resiliency of Lincoln-Way West can’t be understated.
-The Warriors managed to cut the lead down to 14 after being down 48-26 entering the fourth, playing the game like it was their last.
+The Warriors managed to cut the lead to 14 after being down 48-26 entering the fourth, playing the game like it was their last.

-It was for the season, and for Caroline Smith and Erin Quigley, it was their last ever.
+It was for the season; and for Caroline Smith and Erin Quigley, it was their last ever.
 Smith finished her career with two sectional championship appearances and was viewed as a team leader on and off the court.

 “I’ve played with Caroline for three years and she’s always been there for me,” a teary-eyed Finn said.
-“She’s always been a role model and I’m definitely going to miss her.
+“She’s always been a role model, and I’m definitely going to miss her.
 Her and Erin have always been such assets to the team.”

 “This has really been everything,” Smith said, tears flowing down her face.
-“I’m going to college for volleyball, so I really just (played this season) for the team and my coaches.
+“I’m going to college for volleyball, so I really just [played this season] for the team and my coaches.
 I’ve always seen so much support for them and I’m just so grateful for this opportunity and everything this game has given me.”

-Though Smith’s loss on the court and Quigley’s loss in the locker room will hurt, everyone else will be back for the Warriors.
+Although Smith’s loss on the court and Quigley’s loss in the locker room will hurt, everyone else will be back for the Warriors.
 After Finn and Tish finished Thursday night with 18 and 12 points, respectively, that’s an exciting prospect.
 So while plenty of tears were shed, there will be far more smiles moving forward.

 “Most of our starters are coming back,” Tish said.
 “Caroline is the only one that’s leaving, so our only problem is going to be finding a big to play.
 We’re a good shooting team, though, so I think we’ll be fine next year.”